bhisaac/5eFP/5eFP-SRD.md

 Choose a sorcerous origin, which describes the source of your innate magical power, such as Draconic Bloodline.
 Your choice grants you additional features.

-### Draconic Bloodline
+## Draconic Bloodline

 Your innate magic comes from draconic magic that was mingled with your blood or that of your ancestors.
 Most often, sorcerers with this origin trace their descent back to a mighty sorcerer of ancient times who made a bargain with a dragon or who might even have claimed a dragon parent.
 Some of these bloodlines are well established in the world, but most are obscure.
 Any given sorcerer could be the first of a new bloodline, as a result of a pact or some other exceptional circumstance.

+### Dragon Ancestor

-**_Dragon Ancestor_.** Choose one type of dragon as your ancestor.
+Choose one type of dragon as your ancestor.
 The damage type associated with each dragon is used by features you gain later.
 You can speak, read, and write Draconic.
 Additionally, you gain advantage on CHA checks while interacting with dragons.

 **Draconic	Ancestry**
 | Dragon | Damage	Type |